MKolman/web-playground/README.md

 # Web Playground
 A web application demonstrating web vulnerabilities.
 Testing XSS, script injection, SQL injection,...

+This is just an uncontrollably broken application.
+Never put this on any server of major or minor importance.
+There is no guarantee that this app cannot be used to steal everything and crash the server.

 # Known issues

 Here is a list of all known voulnarbilities on the site